static-web-server/static-web-server/docs/content/configuration/command-line-arguments.md

 ## Windows

-The following options and commands are Windows platform specific.
+The following options and commands are Windows platform-specific.

 ```
  -s, --windows-service <windows-service>